Remote Access To Revive Multiple Sclerosis Services

 Access to treatment is a recurring challenge.
 Lack of transport, rural living and reduced mobility can leave many unable to benefit fully from the support or therapy that helps them cope with their condition.
 This can lead to feelings of isolation and anxiety that often exacerbates symptoms.

-Care outwith hospital would have an obvious beneficial impact on their health and wellbeing, enabling them to maintain quality of life, alongside continuity of care.
+Care outwith hospital provides an obvious beneficial impact on their health and wellbeing, enabling them to maintain quality of life, alongside continuity of care.

 Revive MS Support in Glasgow, who provide specialist therapies, advice and support to people with MS, their families and carers, saw an opportunity to test how technology could be used to deliver and improve both services and patient outcomes.